haikalllp/PurpleNotes/README.md

 For more detailed information:
 - See `howToRun.html` for setup instructions
-- See `docs/architecture.md` for technical details
+- See `docs/architecture.md` for app technical architecture details
 - See `docs/update.md` for recent changes